Skip to main content

 # Fetch experiments table with 'metrics' attributes as columns

-# The last logged value is used by default
+# The last logged value is returned by default

 )